piquelab/QuASAR/README.md

 chr1	894430	894431	G	A	rs201791495	9e-04	9	0	0
 ```

-The final fields are as follows:
+The fields are as follows:
 1. Chromosome
 2. Start position
 3. End position